-Your baby is a full blown toddler.
-He’s on the move constantly, showing off so much personality, and becoming more and more independent.
+Your baby is a full-blown busy toddler.
+They are on the move constantly, showing off so much personality, and becoming more and more independent.
 There is so much you love about this stage.
 The adorable way they say things, the way they test boundaries and see the world is inspiring for us adults.
 And yet, while you want to bottle up this stage, the thought of a photo session where your child has to sit still for a minute fills you with dread.

 Okay, stay with me here.
-I don’t mean, lose all expectations that the photos will turn out.
-Instead, forget the expectations of what you think your session will be like, what it will feel like.
+I don’t mean for you to lose all expectations that the photos will turn out.
+Instead, forget the expectations of what you think your session will be like, and what it will feel like.
 If you’re imagining a stuffy studio with weird props and everyone sitting still in awkward poses, you will be completely (maybe even pleasantly) surprised that a lifestyle family session is NOTHING like that.

 I also want you to drop your expectations about how your child “should” act.
-I want him to act like a kid, have fun, show off his personality.
+I want them to act like a kid, have fun, and show off their personality.

 Embrace that your child is in charge.

-Let your child be busy.
+Let your toddler be busy.
 Don’t force it.

 Just keep smiling while trusting in your photographer.

 You chose your photographer for a reason.
 You loved their gallery of photos.
 I promise you, the children in those photos were not “perfectly” sitting still.
-Your photographer has seen it all (I know I have) and expects shoots with toddlers to be busy and full of personality.
+Your photographer has seen it all (I know I have) and expects Photo sessions with toddlers to be busy and full of personality.